Pulover/TV_DragAndDrop/README.md

 ### Parameters
 * **Origin** - The ID of the selected item.
 Simply pass A_EventInfo.
 * **Target** - The ID of the dragged item returned by TV_Drag().
 To drop the item as sibling below the target instead of as a child, make the ID a negative number.
+* **Hwnd** - The hwnd of the TreeView (necessary for keeping the icons of moved/copied nodes).
+If omitted the hwnd of the control under the mouse cursor will be used.
+* **Copy** - If *True*, it will drop a copy of the node but will not delete the original.

 ### Return
 The ID of the top node added at the destination position.